Toddlers' Truce: Background

 The Toddlers' Truce policy may have originated when the BBC resumed television after the end of World War II on 7 June 1946.
-The policy remained fairly uncontroversial until ITV began broadcasting on 22 September 1955: at that time, the Truce was accepted as policy by the Postmaster General, the Earl De La Warr interests of smoothing relations between ITV and the fledgling Independent Television Authority.
+The policy remained fairly uncontroversial until ITV began broadcasting on 22 September 1955: at that time, the Truce was accepted as policy by the Postmaster General, the Earl De La Warr, in the interests of smoothing relations between ITV and the fledgling Independent Television Authority.

 The problem became apparent in 1956, when the franchise holders under the ITA's jurisdiction were struggling to stay in business.
 As the BBC was (and is) funded by a television licence fee, its budget was not related to the number of hours of transmission.
 Indeed, the Truce saved them money.
 ITV on the other hand, was funded entirely by advertising, and the Truce caused a loss of revenue in the hour's closedown.
 Supporters of ITV, which had faced strong political opposition, argued that the Truce had little to do with social responsibility, and was simply a way to give the BBC an unfair advantage.